 If you are looking to experience Costa Rica’s famous beaches and surfing, the Pacific coast is your best bet.
 December to February is the ideal time to visit Costa Rica’s Caribbean Coast, as the waves are at their strongest and the water is at its warmest.
 March to May is also a good time to visit the Pacific coast, as this is when the waves are more gentle and beginner-friendly.

-Costa Rica Best Time to Visit For Rainforests And wildlife
+Costa Rica Best Time to Visit For Wildlife and Rainforests

 If you want to explore Costa Rica’s lush rainforests and stunning wildlife, the Best Time to visit Costa Rica is during the rainy season (May to November).
 Although there will be more rainfall during this time of year, it is also when the forests are at their most lush and vibrant.
 Plus, many animals are more active during the rainy season, so you’ll have a better chance of spotting them in their natural habitat.